a-random-programmer/relayr-raspberry-pi/README.rst

 a *reading* known to the relayr dashboard it will show your data in a nice widget.
 And you can also publish something even more involved, like an object with deeper nesting levels.
 In that case the dashboard will show a generic widget.
 It's up to you and your use case.
+The source code on GitHub for the file ``publish_data.py`` has some commented lines of code to give you directions of how to do that.

 .. _MQTT: http://mqtt.org